Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Hardened Mind.

-Your mind become a Fortress of pure willpower you gain the following benefit:
+Your mind becomes a fortress of pure willpower.

 * You gain resistance to psychic damage.
 * If something forces you to make an Intelligence, Wisdom or Charisma saving throw you can force some of that energy back to its origin.
 As a reaction you can deal 2d10 plus your Intelligence, Wisdom or Charisma modifier (your choice) psychic damage to the creature that forced you to make the saving throw.
 This Damage increases when you reach certain levels, 3d10 at level 15 and 4d10 at level 18.